JskifterJ/DSML/README.md

 | **Hourly Patterns by Country**                  | Norway/Sweden show flatter curves and lower peak values; others show AM/PM surges.  |
 | **Air Quality Station Density**                 | AT and SE have most stations; CH has fewer, which may limit spatial granularity.    |

-Local pollutants from combustion (NOₓ, NO₂) are decreasing, aligned with EV adoption and stricter emissions standards.
-PMs show more erratic behavior, reinforcing the importance of considering non-exhaust sources.

 ## 🔍 Model Setup & Main Takeways

-This project examines only **local air quality** and not **global emissions** in the context of increasing electric and alternative fuel vehicle (AFV) adoption across six European countries.
+It is important to note that the project examines only **local air quality** and not **global emissions** in the context of increasing electric and alternative fuel vehicle (AFV) adoption across six European countries.
 To better understand the results and context, here is a quick primer on regional vs. global impact of a changing passenger-vehicle fleet from internal-combustion to alternative fuels (PHEV, BEV etc.)

 ### 🔁 Regional Impact (Urban Air Quality)